FinweLtd/doc-livesync-all/docs/user_guide/installing.md

 [^8]: Oculus Quest will likely be supported later.
 Oculus Rift and HTC Vive are not supported.
 [^9]: GearVR is also OK, but we prefer Oculus Go as it is a standalone low-cost device.
 [^10]: GearVR compatible phones older than Galaxy S7 tend to overheat quickly.
 [^11]: If your device has a micro SD card slot, you can expand storage size (LiveSYNC supports SD card for media files).
-Micro USB to USB memory stick (with OTG feature) is handy for copying media files from PC/Mac to tablet.
+A micro USB to a USB memory stick (with OTG feature) is handy for copying media files from PC/Mac to tablet.

 !!! note
-    You can try installing and using the LiveSYNC app also on models that are not officially supported.
-If the app is not visible in the store with a particular device, then that device is not supported (not even unofficially).
+    You can try installing the LiveSYNC app also on models that are not officially supported.
+If the app is not visible in the store for a particular device, then that device is not supported (not even unofficially).
 If you use an unsupported device, performance may suffer and some features may not be available.

 ## Installing the Store Version